This is user manual for the Option Strategy Payoff Calculator.

 - For OpenOffice, LibreOffice, Google Sheets, and similar apps which don't support Excel VBA and macros, use the open document format file OSPC_ODF.ods.

-The first two versions work exactly the same; they only differ in small visual details (e.g. colors and chart line design).
+The first two (VBA powered) versions work exactly the same; they only differ in small visual details (e.g. colors and chart line design).

-The ODF version lacks dropdown boxes and buttons, as these unfortunately require VBA.
-This makes some tasks slightly less convenient (e.g. you type in “C” or “P” instead of selecting call or put in a dropdown box), but all calculations work the same.
+The other two versions (ODF, NoVBA) lack dropdown boxes and buttons, as these unfortunately require VBA.
+This makes some tasks slightly less convenient (e.g. you type in "C" or "P" instead of selecting call or put in a dropdown box), but all calculations work the same.

 Enable Calculations and Macros